-- becoming a trustee and supporting the management of the Scheme;
+- Becoming a trustee and supporting the management of Harington

-The Friends of Harington was started in the same year, 1980, as the Harington Scheme.
-It raises funds for the Harington, and its members take a keen interest in our trainees and their progress.
+The Friends of Harington was started in the same year, 1980, as the Harington Scheme. the Friends raise funds for the Harington, and members take a keen interest in our trainees and their progress.

 The Friends' aims are:

-- to build and maintain a link between the Scheme and the surrounding community;
+- To build and maintain a link between Harington and the local community

 Subscription: Minimum £10 annually and whatever you decide to pay.
 Your subscription entitles you to:

-- a newsletter twice a year keeping you in touch with developments;
+- A newsletter twice a year keeping you in touch with developments at Harington

-- advance notice of all activities on the site, including open days and sales;
+- Advance notice of all events and activities on the site, including open days and sales

-- information about forthcoming fundraising events organised by the Friends.
+- Information about fundraising events organised by the Friends

 For more information about the Friends of Harington please email Carol Detheridge: email@example.com or click h